East Pakistan Air Operations (1971): IAF Activity until 16 December 1971

-Tangail Para Drop
+Tangail para drop

 The Tangail airdrop on 11 December involved several An-12s, C-119s, 2 Caribous and Dakotas from various squadrons airdroping 700 troops of the 2nd para battalion near Tangail about 15 km north of Dhaka.
 Gnats from No. 22 Squadron provided top cover for the operation.
 The troops linked up with various Mukti Bahini and Indian Army formations from 101 Communication Zone advancing from the North and then pushed south towards Dhaka, while the IV Corps formations that had crossed over the Meghna converged on Dhaka from the North and East.

 MiGs attack Governor House

 On the morning of 14 December, a message was intercepted by Indian Intelligence concerning a high-level meeting of the civilian administration in East Pakistan.
 A decision was then made to mount an attack.
 Within 15 minutes of the interception of the message, a strike was launched against Dhaka.
-Armed with tourist guide maps of the city, four Mig 21s of No. 28 Squadron became airborne.
+Armed with tourist guide maps of the city, four MiG-21s of No. 28 Squadron became airborne.
 Only a few minutes had passed after the meeting had started when the IAF aircraft blasted the Governors House with 57 mm. rockets, ripping the massive roof off the main hall and turning the building into a smoldering wreck.
-The Governor of East Pakistan, Mr. A. H. Malik, was so shocked after the incident that he resigned on the spot by writing his resignation on a piece of paper, thereby renouncing all ties with the West Pakistani administration.
+The Governor of East Pakistan, Mr. A. M. Malik, was so shocked after the incident that he resigned on the spot by writing his resignation on a piece of paper, thereby renouncing all ties with the West Pakistani administration.
 He then took refuge at the InterContinental Hotel in Dhaka under UN flag.